DOCUVESTA/retinoids-skincare-analysis/README.md

 ## Overview
 As a skincare enthusiast, I wasn't surprised in the recent surge in demand for skincare products with retinoids.
 Retinoids are vitamin-A derivative compounds that are known to be effective treatments for a wide range of skin problems, including acne.
 In this repository, I perform an analysis on skincare products that contain different type of retinoids.
 The objective of this analysis is to provide consumers with a foundation of knowledge on the benefits, side effects and characteristics of various retinoids, allowing the users to select the best option for their individual skincare needs.
-Additionally, the analysis will examine any market gaps for product types and retinoid ingredients that could be worth exploring for brands that wish to develop retinoid skincare.
+Additionally, this analysis identifies potential market gaps, and explore various retinoid ingredients that could be valuable for brands looking to develop new retinoid skincare products.

 <br>